Want to buy bitcoin without getting ripped off?

 Until your funds COMPLETELY clear, you can’t use your deposited GBP to buy bitcoin on Coinbase Pro (as it restricts internal transfers from Coinbase to Coinbase Pro during this time).

 If you want to buy bitcoin cheaply and quickly, then skip down to ‘Option 3’ now.
-This option is slightly more expensive, but still very competitive (< 0.5% above the spot price) and supports debit cards, credit cards, and UK bank transfers (via the Faster Payments Service).
+This option is slightly more expensive, but still very competitive (about 1% above the spot price).
+It also supports debit cards, credit cards, and UK bank transfers (via the Faster Payments Service).

 When you signup to Coinbase through this link, you’ll receive a £7 bonus (paid in bitcoin) when you buy more than approx. £77 of bitcoin.